mape-maker/mape-maker/documentation/sections/options.rst

 |
 * **\\-\\-base_process TEXT**:

- The base process is a timeseries of random variables with marginal law following a gaussian of mean 0 and variance 1.
+ The base process is a timeseries of random variables with marginal law following a normal law of mean 0 and variance 1.
+ We then apply a transformation to the base process to retrieve the simulated errors.
 The base process can either be independent and identically distributed ("iid"), or simulated via an ARMA process ("ARMA").
-In the last case, the base process will be correlated.
-We then apply a transformation to the base process to retrieve the simulated errors.
+In the last case, the base process will be correlated, hence the errors will have a stronger correlation than with an "iid" base process.

  The following are the two ways to specify that base process is iid: